Thursday, November 14, 2024

 Below is a summary of the recent literature and some of our thoughts to aid the surgeon in clinical decision making.

-In approaching a revision surgery for suspected periprosthetic infection, there is apparently no reason to avoid giving preoperative antibiotics in that their administration does not alter the results of intraoperative cultures.
+It is essential that every attempt be made to obtain cultures before starting a course of antibiotic therapy, otherwise the chances of identifying the pathogen may be lost.
+However, in approaching a revision surgery for suspected periprosthetic infection, it is probably ok to administer immediate preoperative antibiotics in that their administration does not seem to alter the results of deep intraoperative cultures.

-Debridement with implant retention seems particularly applicable in acute obvious infections in shoulders with securely fixed and stable implants (link, link, link, link).
+Debridement, antibiotics, with implant retention DAIR seems particularly applicable in acute obvious infections in shoulders with securely fixed and stable implants (link, link, link, link).
 Surgeons can consider a partial implant exchange to enable better access for debridement, such as the removal and replacement of a humeral liner in a reverse total shoulder.
 However, this approach appears to be less effective in resolving the infection than implant exchange, probably because of bacteria-containing biofilms adherent to the implants in established infections (link, link).
+Some advocate repeating this procedure, the double DAIR.

 Complete single stage appears to be the preferred treatment when a periprosthetic infection is suspected, provided that that the existing implants can be removed without excessive damage to the bone of the humerus and glenoid.
 The single stage is covered in detail in this post.
 The effectiveness of the single stage - as well as its safety in comparison to the two stage approach - are covered in quite a number of publications (link, linklink, link, link, link, link, link, link, link, link, link, link, link, link, link, link, link, link, link).